Osman Bölükbaşı: Political career

 The ruling Democrat Party changed the province status of Kırşehir to district and subordinated it to Nevşehir Province.
 Kırşehir remained district for the following period of three years.
 During this time, Bölükbaşı harshly criticized the government.
 Kırşehir's province status was restored in June 1957, however, the district of his village Hasanlar and three other districts remained within Nevşehir Province.
 Bölükbaşı was arrested in July 1957 on grounds of insulting the parliament.

 In the 1957 general elections, he secured a seat in the parliament along with other three party colleagues from the CMP.
-Because still imprisoned, he took the required oath of office at the Tenth Ward of the Ankara Central Proison in pajamas before the inmates.
+Because still imprisoned, he took the required oath of office at the Tenth Ward of the Ankara Central Prison in pajamas before the inmates.

-To strengthen opposition to the ruling Democratic Party, the CMP merged with the Turkey Peasants' Party (TKP) to form the Republican Peasants' Nation Party (CMKP) in 1958 under the leadership of Bölükbaşı.
+To strengthen opposition to the ruling Democratic Party, the CMP merged with the Turkey Peasants' Party (TKP) to form the Republican Peasants' Nation Party (CKMP) in 1958 under the leadership of Bölükbaşı.
 He was sentenced to ten months in prison in 1959.